lenewsad/IntuneEDU/IntuneEDU/what-are-groups.md

 5. Subgroup appears under the group you selected.

 > [!NOTE]
 > It's possible that you'll have some groups that don't work within the structure you've set up.
-You can find out how to manage these kinds of exceptions in our [core concepts article](core-concepts.md#what-is-group-inheritance).
+Find out how to manage resolve these kinds of exceptions with [group inheritance](group-inheritance.md).

 ## Edit group membership
 After you've created a group, it's possible that you'll need to edit the membership - for example, if a student transfers to another school in your district and that student will take their device with them to that school.